ABSTRACT

 2. Intelligence and experience

-Throughout much of the 20th century, IQ, verbal, analytical, mathematical, and logical cleverness was justifiably seen as an important factor in hiring processes (particularly for white-collar roles), with educational pedigrees and tests used as proxies.
+Throughout much of the 20th century, IQ, verbal, analytical, mathematical, and logical cleverness were justifiably seen as important factors in hiring processes (particularly for white-collar roles), with educational pedigrees and tests used as proxies.

 3. Competency